 Opt II: Trek to Manaslu base camp and back-17km/8hrs altitude gain-900m

-Day 10: Trek to Samdo 3,700 m/9 km/4 hours
+Day 10: Sama Gaon Trek to Samdo, 3,875 m/ 17 km/4 hours

 Trek to Samdo village is another pleasant day.
 The path is wide and properly managed.
 Passing the pine forest and Mani wall, the view of the landscape and Manaslu ranges and Buddha Himal, Shringi Himal are most eye-catching.
 After crossing the river through wooden bridge leads you to Samdo.

-Day 11: Trek to Dharamsala 4,450 m/6 km/4 hours
+Day 11: Samdo Trek to Dharamsala 4,460 m/12 km/5 hours

-After acclimatization day in Samagaun, people are more excited about the Larkya pass.
-Today, we descend on a wide gentle path and enjoy the big old mani stone wall and Chorten.
+After acclimatization day in Samagaun, Trekkers are more excited about the Larkya pass.
+Today, you descend on a wide gentle path and enjoy the big old mani stone wall and Chorten.
 Upon crossing two streams and witnessing the Larkya Glacier we go around the valley of the Salka Khola and climb up again to the Dharmasala.
 Along the way passing Larke Bazaar "fair seasonal Tibetan market" is another interesting place to explore.

-Day 12: Trek to Bimtang (3,600 m) crossing Larkya La (5,106 m)/16 km/7 hours
+Day 12: Dharmasala Trek to Bimtang (3,600 m), over Larkya La (5,160 m)/24 km/9 hours

-Day 13: trek to Tilje 5hrs/17km and continue to Dharapani-5km
+Day 13: Trek to Tilje 5hrs/17 km and continue to Dharapani-5km

 Walk through the forest and waterfall to Dharapani, this is easy and short walking until Tilje here stops for lunch and keep continues to Dharapani.
+Dharapani is the world-famous Annapurna Circuit trek (Larke pass) starting point as well.

-Day 14: Dharapani Jeep to Beshisahar and then Bus to Kathmandu, 205 km, 8-9 hours.
+Day 14: Dharapani Jeep to Beshisahar and then Bus to Kathmandu, 216 km, 8-9 hours.

 After having a healthy breakfast drive to Besishahar (25 km / 2 hours) by Jeep along with graveled road and take another bus to Kathmandu.
 It is 180 km from Dharapani and takes about 6 hours.
 This is a beautiful bus ride along the way you can see many beautiful landscapes, rivers, local villages, and rice terraces.
 It is a paved and smooth road which is an easy and comfortable ride.
 Evening farewell Dinner